Cognoscan/condense_db/query.md

 Types
 -----

-All types can be queried with equivalence operaters if the `query` field is set to true in the document schema.
+All types can be queried with equivalence and field operaters if the `query` field is set to true in the document schema.
 All types can be queried with the `$signed` operator if the `sign` field is set to true in the document schema.
 Other query operators can be enabled by setting the appropriate field in the document schema.

+The equivalence operators are also enabled if the `ord` field is set to true in the document schema.

 ### Equivalence Operators ###